What is the Best Tool Box?

 You can view all of my Posts by clicking on the following Link: HelpMeFixHome.com

 What is the Best Tool Box?
 I would say that answers to that question vary widely.
 First of all, let’s quantify the question to Homeowners and the storage of Home Repair Tools.
 Tool Boxes can be portable or stationary.
 They can be large or small.
 Not to mention, that they are not the only way to store your Tools.

 Tools can also be hung on Pegboard, carried in a Tool Belt, or carried individually in a Tool Holster.
 Each one serves it’s own purpose.
 How you store them will make the difference in how efficiently you will be able to access them for your next Project.

 Let’s take a look at the various ways that you can organize and store your Tools for efficiency and easy access.

 Many types of Tools make Pegboard a conducive storage method.
 All you need is a large blank wall, usually found in your garage or a workshop in your basement.
 Certain Tools, like: shovels, rakes, and other Yard Tools are a good choice for Pegboard, since obviously, they are too large to store any other way efficiently.
 With the variety of Pegboard Hooks that are available, you can store just about any Tool on Pegboard.
 However there are other choices out there that might be better.

 For instructions on installing Pegboard, click this Link: Organize – Phase 3 – Part 1: How to Install Pegboard

-A good main Tool Box will be: strong, durable, contain multiple cabinets, each with multiple drawers (some with dividers), in order to neatly store a wide variety and large amount of the most commonly used tools.
+A good main Tool Box will be: strong, durable, contain multiple cabinets, each with multiple drawers (some with dividers), in order to neatly store a wide variety and large amount of the most commonly used Hand Tools.